-The landing into Donegal Airport has been voted one of the most scenic in the world, further recognition for this county, and it’s no surprise thanks to the stunning views of Carrickfinn Beach and Gweedore Bay.
+The landing into Donegal Airport has been voted one of the most scenic in the world and it’s no surprise thanks to the stunning views of Carrickfinn Beach and Gweedore Bay.
 With its crystal clear waters and soft white sand, a trip to Carrickfinn is not to be missed.
 Go for a stroll to see the gorgeous displays of wildflowers that bloom along the grasslands during spring and summer, and then enjoy a blissful swim.

 If you have time to spare, check out Rapid Kayaking near the beach and in the evening, enjoy a delicious meal and a warm Donegal welcome in Danny Minnie’s Restaurant.

 If you’re into water sports, visit Rossnowlagh Beach.
 Experience the thrill of kitesurfing or book in with the local surf school and learn how to stand up on a surfboard.
 Spend the evening walking along the powdery white sand and soaking up mesmerising views of Donegal Bay and the magnificent Slieve League sea cliffs.

 Later in the evening, spin into nearby Donegal Town for a bite to eat in one of the excellent restaurants.